ota200/flashcards/README.md

 - Notion ( easy to use commands, and simple ui )
 - Monkeytype ( custimization )

-This app is something I will be working on and off for a few months (3-4), and really its just for , so if you want to use this app, it might be a while for these features to be relased.
+This app is something I will be working on and off for a few months (3-4), and really its just for fun, so if you want to use this app, it might be a while for these features to be relased.

 # Releases
 So far I have only one release, though its not in beta, things dont save, and has extremely basic ui/ux.
 Put you can still view the release notes here: